worldline/angular-training/docs/src/en/services.md

 }
 ```

-12. Make changes to the `FilmSearchComponent` to call this new service with the title filled in by the user, save the response to the `films` field in the `FilmSearchComponent`.
+12. Make changes to the `FilmSearchComponent` to call this new service with the title filled in by the user, save the response to the `films` signal field in the `FilmSearchComponent` class.

 13. Check that the token is sent as a HTTP header via the developer tools of your browser.